kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/MovingDatafromAzureSQLtoWarehouse.md

     * [Step 6: Running the pipeline](#step-6)
     * [Step 7: Verifying results in data warehouse](#step-7)

+Once completed follow [this](/CreatingWarehouseReport.md) page to create the reports from warehouse

-# Creating a Data Warehouse and projecting the results
+# Creating a Data Warehouse

 ## Moving data from Azure SQL to Fabric DataWarehouse